DoESLiverpool/somebody-should/CONTRIBUTING.md

 **Tools**

+Before using the tool labels (see later), there are some other labels that can be used in conjunction with them:

+* [Broken](https://github.com/DoESLiverpool/somebody-should/labels/Broken) - if this label is associated with a tool label, the tool will show as Broken on the [Status page](http://status.doesliverpool.com/).
+* [Maintenance](https://github.com/DoESLiverpool/somebody-should/labels/maintenance) - indicates routine, non-critical maintenance of the tool
+* [Bug](https://github.com/DoESLiverpool/somebody-should/labels/bug) - indicates ad-hoc / transient maintenance required for the tool (but won't mark the tool as Broken on the Status page)

 These labels actually refer to machines (big tools), but "tools" takes up less screen space (: We name most equipment, the names are shown in brackets (eg. "Gerald" is the big laser cutter, "Sophia" is the small laser cutter).

 * [Tool: 3D Printer - RepRap](https://github.com/DoESLiverpool/somebody-should/labels/Tool%3A%203D%20Printer%20-%20RepRap)